-Before this offering, there has been no public market for the common shares of Entegris.
-The initial public offering price will be determined through negotiations between us, the selling shareholders and the underwriters.
-In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are:
+Before this offering, there was no public market for the common shares of Entegris.
+The initial public offering price was determined through negotiations between us, the selling shareholders and the underwriters.
+In addition to prevailing market conditions, the factors considered in determining the initial public offering price were:

-- . the valuation multiples of publicly traded companies that the representatives believe to be comparable to us, - . our financial information,
+- the valuation multiples of publicly traded companies that the representatives believe to be comparable to us, - . our financial information,